 I’m not kidding about those.
-If you take nothing else away, believe that living in splendor is about what you do with what you have, not about having money or the “right” things, or even about following other people’s recipes for splendor.
+If you take nothing else away, believe that living a more splendid life is about what you do with what you have, not about having money or the “right” things, or about following other people’s path.

 With that out of the way, let’s talk a little more about the purpose of this site and of what it means to add more splendor.
 For me, splendor is:

 - sitting down to a nice meal at a formally set table with the “good” china

 - trying to fill my home with art and lovely things that truly bring me with joy

 - a garden, filled with flowers, vegetables, birds and bees

 - drinking out of “nice” glasses, even if it’s just water